Macadamia Nut-Crusted Fresh Catch with Mango-Passionfruit Sauce

 Place the fillets on warmed individual plates.
 Serve with the mango passion fruit sauce.

-Recipe courtesy Chef Bev Gannon of Hali'imaile General Store in Maui
+Recipe courtesy of Chef Bev Gannon of Hali'imaile General Store in Maui